makersall/toolkit/pages/30-smooth/20-continuum-skill.md

 In the past, there was often a significant gap between rounds of mechanization because the tech needed to mechanize one skill didn't easily translate to another.
 Wheat harvesting, for example, was mechanized in the 1930s and 40s, but it took almost two decades before the mechanization of tomato harvesting became commonplace.

-In contrast, it took just a few years for the machine learning libraries used to categorize pictures of cats on the Internet to begin to be used in a wide range of fields, from drones to medical systems that can analyze some types of x-rays better than most doctors can.
+In contrast, it took just a few years for the machine learning libraries used to categorize pictures of cats on the Internet to begin to be used in a wide range of fields, from drones to medical systems that can analyze some types of x-rays better than most doctors.
 Thanks to the Internet and Open Source, we can expect even more cross-pollination in the future.

 As AI/robotics allow people to do more and more with less skill, we can also expect it will lead to the rise of new, highly demanding developer skills.
 That's why creating a software tool development process that iteratively creates and re-creates a continuum of work is so critical.